aolkin/config/README.md

 To enable the template context processor, add `"config.context_processors.configuration"` to `TEMPLATE_CONTEXT_PROCESSORS` in your settings file.
 This will add `options` and `uncached_options` as template variables.

+To change the app's name in Django's admin interface, use the setting `CONFIGURATION_APP_TITLE`.

 Use
 --------------------